QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/windows/topics/privs.md

 ActiveDirectoryRights: [...], GenericWrite
 ```

+We can add a fake SPN to a user account to perform a [kerberoasting](/operating-systems/cloud/active-directory/security/index.md#kerberoasting--privilege-escalation) attack.
+We can alternatively perform an [ASReproasting](/operating-systems/cloud/active-directory/security/index.md#as-rep-roasting-attack--privilege-escalation) attack.
 <br>

 #### Dangerous ACEs — GenericAll

 [![active_directory_enumeration_attacks](../../../../_badges/htb/active_directory_enumeration_attacks.svg)](https://academy.hackthebox.com/course/preview/active-directory-enumeration--attacks)

 We can perform multiple actions.
-One of them is to add a fake SPN to a user account, in order to perform a [kerberoasting](/operating-systems/cloud/active-directory/security/index.md#kerberoasting--privilege-escalation) attack.
+Refer to [GenericWrite](#dangerous-aces--genericwrite) for a few.

 If we have this access on a computer object, we can read its password if LAPS is enabled and gain local admin access.